 Instead of only feeding your audience hard facts and figures about your brand, you should alternate these with testimonials.
 Let’s be honest – facts and figures are great but, at the end of the day, your audience will connect more with testimonials.

 Testimonials will generate a deeper sense of connection with your brand because they tell a story about how you have changed people’s lives.
-Stories about how your brand changes lives will have greater impact than impersonal facts and figures.
+Stories about how your brand changes lives will have a greater impact than impersonal facts and figures.

 6) Include a call to action

 A call to action generates future engagement with your brand.
 Invite people to sign up for a future news list.
 Alternatively, you can give journalists the opportunity to sign up for an embargo list.
-The general idea is to build an audience which you can share stories with in the future.
+The general idea is to build an audience which whom you can share stories with in the future.

 7) Ensure consistency